 My art work is inspired by the many misunderstandings of our society that are too often not openly discussed.
-I create art as a way to speak on issues that are sensitive and highly misinterpreted.
-If I had to define my style of work, it would simply be contemporary art with a political/conscious spin; a mixture of day-to-day popular images, colors and text connected to an underlining message or theme.
+I create art as a way to speak on issues that are viewed as sensitive to some and potentially highly misinterpreted.
+My style of work is envisioned by most as contemporary art with a political/socially conscious spin; a mixture of day-to-day popular images, bold color, lines and text/language's that connect to an underlining message or direction of intent.
 I utilize a mixture of materials but primarily acrylic on canvas along with hand-cut illustration board to deliver a multidimensional aspect to my work.
 I do this to invoke a sense of not just viewing a flat, painted canvas but more so an independent object in its own space that is there with you (specifically, the item it is depicting).
 Metallic foil is also a material that can be found in my work; representative of its historical reference to power, elegance and commanding presence.

 Within every piece I design, there are repeating titles (i.e. “Koca”) and symbols that in addition to representing the theme at hand, also reference the coca leaf.
 The use of the coca (or how I spell it, Koca) leaf within my art is largely based on my beliefs that this plant has a relationship to certain class groups in our society.
 Historically, the coca leaf has been proven to be beneficial to people around the world, yet it is being controlled and eradicated.
 This is taking place as a result of its chemical makeup – vital for the production of the drug known as cocaine.
 In other words, because a small fraction of the leaf’s chemical DNA (which is not even close to harmful without human involvement), it is viewed as a problem that can only be solved by force and disregard (in other words, ignorance).
 This same mentality is applied to issues throughout the world that affect millions.
 It’s a ‘blame the victim’ mind-state without trying to comprehend why this lifestyle exist in the first place.
 It is this overwhelming need to control by any means without a complete awareness of its effects on the world that gives me the motivation, enthusiasm and fortitude to speak out on these topics within my art.